Mughal Dynasty (1526-1857): The Glorious Legacy

 Babar and Humayun

-• Akbar’s reign began on February 11, 1556, and lasted until his death on October 27, 1605, during which Bairam Khan acted as his regent.
+• Akbar’s reign began on February 11, 1556, and lasted until his death on October 27, 1605.
+During this time, Bairam Khan acted as his regent.

 • Under Akbar’s rule, the Mughal Empire was reorganized into 15 administrative provinces known as Subahs.